barnabas243/lscc-website/content/collections/pages/en/plan-a-visit.md

         id: m6p2w8s1
         lead_text: 'Looking for our upcoming events?'
         title: 'Come Visit Us!'
+        content: |-
-        content: 'Take a look at our calendar to find all the upcoming services, events, and activities—we’d love for you to be a part of them!'
+          Take a look at our calendar to find all the upcoming services, events, and activities

+          we’d love for you to be a part of them!
         button:
           -
             id: m6p2wb8h